wjzhengsh/keymgmt/keyprotect_states.md

 ## Key states and transitions
 {: #key_transitions}

-A key can move through a series of four states in its lifecycle.
+Cryptographic keys, in their lifetime, transition through several states that are a function of how long the keys are in existence and whether data is protected.

-The following diagram shows how a key passes through several states between its generation and its destruction.
+{{site.data.keyword.keymanagementserviceshort}} provides a graphical user interface and a REST API for tracking keys as they move through several states in their lifecycle.
+The following diagram shows how a key passes through states between its generation and its destruction.

 ![The diagram shows the same components as described in the following definition table.](images/key-states.png)